praveenkumarpgiindia/Chromatography-TDM-Server/README.md

 Developers are welcome from across the world to join us in further developing this software.

-Dedicated to our everbright and impressive student: Dr Shyambalaji Achuthan M.D.,
+Dedicated to our everbright and impressive student: Late Dr Shyambalaji Achuthan M.D.,